 Domaine Rouge-Bleu, in Sainte Cécile-les-Vignes.

-Blossoming in Provence is now on sale for under $10.The book is the perfect gift for a traveler, Francophile, or language lover, and the stories, with their in-context French vocabulary, make learning effective and easy!
+Blossoming in Provence is the perfect gift for a traveler, Francophile, or language lover, and the stories, with their in-context French vocabulary, make learning effective and easy!
 Click here to buy a book, and thank you!

 I wish I'd gotten a photo of the lovely Roseline (always too shy to ask to take a photo of the hostess.
 Will work on this!).
 Here is a beautiful landscape picture, taken not far from their home.
 Notice the galets that surround the vine trunks.
 In the distance, the Baronnies is a favorite area for hiking, horse-riding, hang gliding, and cycling.